 As the name implies, the raw food diet – also known as raw foodism – is a way of eating that includes only uncooked or raw foods.
 Typically focused on fresh fruits, vegetables, and legumes, the raw food diet takes careful planning and lifestyle adjustments to follow.

-Followers of the diet believe that cooking (in any way) these typically whole foods, can harm or kill the nutrients and health benefits the food may have.
+Followers of the diet, called raw foodists, believe that cooking (in any way) these typically whole foods, can harm or kill the nutrients and health benefits the food may have.
 Other raw food proponents believe that cooking foods in certain oils or at certain temperatures can make food harmful or even toxic.
 To get the most nutrition and subsequent health benefits, followers believe consuming food in the rawest form is best.

 Within the overarching category of raw food diets, there are various sub-diets that could be followed including raw-vegan, vegetarian, and omnivore.
 You guessed right, that means some raw diet followers consume things such as raw eggs and even raw meat!
+A raw vegan diet is not the only way to build a diet of raw foods.
 Whatever category of the raw food diet you choose, it’s important to be aware of what you are able to eat!

 What do you eat on the raw food diet?